 During the prohibition years, visitors to Blue Ridge, Georgia, were hard-pressed to find a good bottle of ‘shine…legally, that is.
-Moonshine was made in secret up in the mountains, with the process – and its talented makers – hidden.
+Moonshine was made in secret up in the mountains, with the process – and its talented makers – hidden from law enforcement.
 Jack “Mimm” McClure was one of the early moonshiners in the area in the ‘50s and ‘60s (check out Grandaddy Mimm’s Distilling Co. for his passed-down recipes), as were many others whose legacies live on in today’s legal moonshine distilleries in North Georgia.

 While producing moonshine wasn’t initially illegal, it was the avoidance of paying taxes on the liquor – imposed by the IRS during the Civil War – that got producers into trouble.
 Those who would not pay taxes and would not shut down ran their illegal stills at night, thus earning the nickname “moonshiners.”